 When an S-Corp Makes Sense (and When It Doesn't)

-So the pitch is: pay yourself $62,000 in salary, take $83,000 in distributions, and you save 15.3% on that $83,000.
+The pitch sounds good: pay yourself $62,000 in salary, take $83,000 in distributions, and save 15.3% on that $83,000.
 That's $12,699 in FICA savings.
-Sounds great.

 Where the S-Corp wins: active income.
-If you're flipping houses, managing properties for other investors, running a real estate brokerage, or earning consulting fees, that income is subject to self-employment tax.
+If you're flipping houses, managing properties for other investors, running a real estate brokerage, or earning consulting fees — that income is subject to self-employment tax.
 An S-Corp lets you split it between salary and distributions.
 A house flipper in Jacksonville netting $178,000 in active income who pays herself a $73,000 salary saves roughly $16,065 in FICA on the remaining $105,000.

 The QBI Deduction: Why Structure Matters

-In an S-Corp, the salary you pay yourself isn't QBI.
+In an S-Corp, the salary you pay yourself is not QBI.
 Only the distribution portion qualifies.
-So if the S-Corp nets $47,000 and you take $28,000 as salary, only $19,000 is QBI.
-Your deduction drops from $9,400 to $3,800.
-You just lost $5,600 in QBI — which at 32% costs you $1,792 in extra taxes.
+If the S-Corp nets $47,000 and you take $28,000 as salary, only $19,000 counts as QBI.
+Your deduction drops from $9,400 to $3,800 — a $5,600 reduction.
+At 32%, that costs you $1,792 in extra taxes.

 That's the math most people miss.
 The S-Corp might save you FICA on active income, but it shrinks your QBI deduction.
 For buy-and-hold rental investors, the LLC/partnership structure almost always produces a lower total tax bill.